ampproject/amp-github-apps/bundle-size/README.md

     request does not change the bundle at all (e.g., documentation changes)
 * `/v0/commit/:headSha/report`
-  * Accepts a JSON object with a numeric `bundleSize` field, denoting the size of the compiled bundle based on the head commit in KB
+  * Accepts a JSON object with a numeric `bundleSize` field, denoting the size of the compiled bundle based on the head commit in KB, and a `baseSha` field denoting the commit SHA on to compare against.
   * Calculated the change in the size of the compiled bundle between the base and the head commits, and determines whether to mark the check as passed (i.e., when the bundle size is not increased or is increased by a fraction), or whether to mark the check as requiring action (i.e., the size increases significantly or could not be calculated for any reason).
+* `/v0/commit/:headSha/store`
+  * Accepts a JSON object with numeric `gzippedBundleSize` and `brotliBundleSize` fields, denoting the size of the compiled bundle in the respective compressions.
+  * Stores these values in the `ampproject/amphtml-build-artifacts` repository.